 - ¼ teaspoon coconut extract

-Preheat the oven to 325° F. Grease and flour the 4 mini-loaf pan cavities (or 1 regular loaf pan).
+- Preheat the oven to 325° F. Grease and flour the 4 mini loaf pans (or 1 regular loaf pan).

-Alternate adding the coconut milk and the flour just until combined.
+- Alternate adding the coconut milk and the flour mixture just until combined.

 - Pour the batter into the prepared pan, smoothing the top of the loaves with a spatula.

 - For the topping, combine the shredded coconut and chocolate chips in a small bowl, then sprinkle over the top of each loaf.